5 great authors to explore the Italian literature

 We all learn a foreign language because we want to use it.

-The list of Italian authors is for upper-intermediate or advanced Italian learners.
+This list of Italian authors is suitable for upper-intermediate or advanced Italian learners.

 Oriana Fallaci (1929 – 2006)